-The Council will require VPAs PAs to be registered on the title unless the Council is satisfied there is a good reason not to do so and the Council's interests under the VPA PA will not be prejudiced.
-For this reason, the landowner, if different to the Developer, will generally be required to be an additional party to a VPA PA.
+The Council will require VPAs to be registered on the title unless the Council is satisfied there is a good reason not to do so and the Council's interests under the VPA will not be prejudiced.
+For this reason, the landowner, if different to the Developer, will generally be required to be an additional party to a VPA.

 The Council will generally agree that registration can be removed on any part of the subject land in conjunction with the issuing of a subdivision certificate to create lots that are to be sold to end-purchasers or otherwise created for separate occupation, use and disposition.
-Any costs incurred by Council as part of this process are to be met by the Developer.

-Registration will ordinarily be required to be undertaken by the Developer immediately upon commencement of the VPA PA.
-This means that the Council will generally not execute a VPA PA unless and until the landowner has produced evidence to the Council's satisfaction of the agreement of all third parties to its registration on title.
-Registration will be a precondition to a development consent operating (such as through a deferred commencement condition) or to gazettal of a planning proposal.
+Registration will ordinarily be required to be undertaken by the Developer immediately upon commencement of the VPA.
+This means that the Council will generally not execute a VPA unless and until the landowner has produced evidence to the Council's satisfaction of the agreement of all third parties to its registration on title.

-The landowner, at its cost, will be required to submit to the Council in registrable form all documents necessary to enable the Council to effect registration of the VPA PA, and to assist the Council to address any requisition from Land and Property Information relating to any dealing lodged for registration.
+The landowner, at its cost, will be required to submit to the Council in registrable form all documents necessary to enable the Council to effect registration of the VPA, and to assist the Council to address any requisition from Land and Property Information relating to any dealing lodged for registration.

-2.25 Restriction on dealings
+2.25.
+Restriction on dealings

-Unless and until all VPA PA obligations are completed by the developer to the satisfaction of the Council, restrictions will apply to transactions with third parties involving:
+Unless and until all VPA obligations are completed by the developer to the satisfaction of the Council, restrictions will apply to transactions with third parties involving:

-- the sale or transfer the land to which the VPA PA applies, - the assignment of the Developer's rights or obligations under the VPA PA, or - novation of the VPA PA.
+- the sale or transfer the land to which the VPA applies. - the assignment of the Developer's rights or obligations under the VPA, or - novation of the VPA.